-Air curtains (or wind curtains) are specialized HVAC devices that separate conditioned air and unconditioned air.
+Air curtains for home (or wind curtains) are specialized HVAC devices that separate conditioned air and unconditioned air.

 Air curtains also prevent insects, flies, smoke, and dust to come through the door.

-We can all agree that running an air conditioner is pretty much useless if we have an open door, right?
-All the cool air will just escape out and the hot summer air will enter the room.
+We can all agree that running an air conditioner is pretty much useless if we have an open door.
+All the cool air will escape out, and the hot summer air will enter the room.
 It would be a waste.

 That’s why we close the doors and windows when turning the AC on.
 But what if we need to have that door open?